 You can take nefopam with or without food.

 Swallow the tablets whole, with a drink of water.

 Each tablet contains 30mg of nefopam.
 The usual dose for adults and children aged 12 years or older is one to two 30mg tablets, taken 3 times a day.
 Your doctor might increase your dose to a maximum of 3 tablets, taken 3 times a day.

 If you are aged over 65 or have severe kidney failure, your doctor may prescribe a lower dose.

 Always follow the advice from your doctor or pharmacist.

 Will my dose go up or down?

-Sometimes your doctor will increase your dose of nefopam if it is not working well enough.
-Or they might reduce it if you get side effects.
+Sometimes your doctor will increase your dose of nefopam if it is not working well enough to control your pain.